bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 OK (1 test, 1 assertion)
 ```

 Some files such as images are binary.
-To make life easy, we are going to commit phantomjs.
 We need to tell git not to convert the line endings (google for it if interested)

 ```
 # .gitattributes